House of Delegates

 For the report back to the House of Delegates, view the Official Actions of the 2019 meeting.

 For previous years' reports, contact the WSMA Seattle office at firstname.lastname@example.org or 206.441.9762.

 About the House of Delegates

-The WSMA House of Delegates is comprised of elected delegates from each county medical society, qualified state specialty societies and members of the WSMA Board of Trustees.
-There is one resident delegate, one student delegate and one young physician delegate.
+The WSMA House of Delegates is comprised of elected delegates from each county medical society and qualified state specialty societies, as well as members of the WSMA board of trustees.
+There is one resident delegate, one student delegate, and one young physician delegate.
 Each county society has one delegate for every 50 active WSMA members.

 All business of the House is conducted according to parliamentary procedures as outlined in "The Standard Code of Parliamentary Procedure."